Introduction to ITIL: Definition, Function and Application in practice

 • Following the successful implementation of ITIL 4, AXELOS has taken the decision to discontinue the previous version of the world’s leading certification in IT Service Management, ITIL v3, by the end of 2021.

-So ITIL was originally used only by government agencies and public institutions, but over time it has become more widespread and is now used by businesses and IT organizations worldwide in a variety of industries and sizes.
+ITIL was originally only used by government agencies and public institutions, but over time it has become more widespread and is now used worldwide by companies and IT organizations in various industries and sizes.

 Benefits and Aims of ITIL

 ITIL has established itself as a valuable tool for IT service management and is now a recognized best practice framework in the IT industry.
-We list the benefits it offers companies and the specific aims it pursues here:
+Here we list the advantages it offers companies and the specific objectives it pursues:

 Benefits of ITIL: